Afro–Saint Lucians

-Afro-Saint Lucians or West African-Saint Lucians, are Saint Lucians whose ancestry lies within West and Central Africa.
-However, many Afro-Saint Lucians also have small amounts of other ancestry such as Arawak, European and Indian.
+Afro–Saint Lucians or West African-Saint Lucians, are Saint Lucians whose ancestry lies within West and Central Africa.
+However, many Afro–Saint Lucians also have small amounts of other ancestry such as Arawak, European and Indian.

 As of 2013, people of West and Central African descent are the majority in Saint Lucia, accounting for 82.5% of the country's population.
 An additional 11.9% of the country is multiracial, predominantly of Afro-European descent (mixture of various West and Central African ethnic groups and European groups) and Afro-Indian descent (mixture of African and Indian/South Asian).

 Origins

 H. H. Breen, one of the earliest writers to write a detailed study of Saint Lucia, noted during his period little was known about the Island In its early French colonial period, the Bantu slave population were imported from Martinique, or, during bouts of British rule, supplemented by slaves from Barbados.
 This dominance of Martinique merchants in monopolising the slave imports into the Island has raised the reasonable inference, supported statistically, that most slaves shared a common origin from the Senegambian coast.
 According to Dalphinis, the majority of slaves from 1695 onwards were indisputably from the Senegambia, comprising mainly Wolof and Mandingo ethnic groups.
 As a British possession, however, at the end of the eighteenth century, Saint Lucia increasingly imported large numbers of slaves from Akan and Igbo groups.

 Consequently, the slave population, diverse but distinct, is shaped over the course of two centuries by Senegambian slaves (including slaves from the Malian hinterland, Fulani, Dyula, Bambara etc.) and Akan (Gold Coast slaves) and Igbo slaves (Bight of Biafra: roughly 3,000 slaves, or 53% of the slaves enter Saint Lucia before the end of Slavery).
 As to Yoruba, they constitute a strong cultural influence on the Island.
-In many areas, their cultural impact has left the strongest legacy since many Yoruba came as 'indentured servants' after slavery, introducing the Kele and Ogun ritual rites.
-Also present in big numbers were the Ambundus Central Africans slaves (more of 1,000 slaves, or 22%).
+In many areas, their cultural impact has left the strongest legacy since many Yoruba came as 'indentured servants' after 1807, introducing the Kele and Ogun ritual rites.
+Also present in big numbers were the Ambundus Central Africans slaves (more of 1,000 slaves, or 22%)., along with the Kongos.